MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 <!--Where I left off-->

-The first and most important consideration is evaluating how large the NTDS.dit and SYSVOL will be.
-These measurements will lead into sizing both fixed disk and RAM allocation.
-Due to the (relatively) low cost of these components, the math does not need to be rigorous and precise.
-Content about how to evaluate this for both existing and new environments can be found in the [Data Storage](/previous-versions/windows/it-pro/windows-2000-server/cc961771(v=technet.10)) series of articles.
-Specifically, refer to the following articles:
+If you are going to evaluate your storage, then first you must evaluate how large the NTDS.dit and SYSVOL need to be.
+These measurements will help you size both the fixed disk and RAM allocations.
+Because the components are relatively low cost, you don't need to be super precise when doing the math.
+For more information about storage evaluation, see [Storage Limits](/previous-versions/windows/it-pro/windows-2000-server/cc961769(v=technet.10)) and [Growth Estimates for Active Directory Users and Organizational Units](/previous-versions/windows/it-pro/windows-2000-server/cc961779(v=technet.10)).

-- **For existing environments &ndash;** The section titled “To activate logging of disk space that is freed by defragmentation” in the article [Storage Limits](/previous-versions/windows/it-pro/windows-2000-server/cc961769(v=technet.10)).
-- **For new environments &ndash;** The article titled [Growth Estimates for Active Directory Users and Organizational Units](/previous-versions/windows/it-pro/windows-2000-server/cc961779(v=technet.10)).

   > [!NOTE]
-  > The articles are based on data size estimates made at the time of the release of Active Directory in Windows 2000.
-Use object sizes that reflect the actual size of objects in your environment.
+  > The articles linked in the previous paragraph are based on data size estimates made during the release of Active Directory in Windows 2000.
+When making your own estimate, use object sizes that reflect the actual size of objects in your environment.

-When reviewing existing environments with multiple domains, there may be variations in database sizes.
-Where this is true, use the smallest global catalog (GC) and non-GC sizes.
+As you review existing environments with multiple domains, you may notice variations in database sizes.
+When you spot these variations, use the smallest global catalog (GC) and non-GC sizes.

-The database size can vary between operating system versions.
-DCs that run earlier operating systems such as Windows Server 2003 has a smaller database size than a DC that runs a later operating system such as Windows Server 2008 R2, especially when features such Active Directory Recycle Bin or Credential Roaming are enabled.
+Database sizes can vary between OS versions.
+DCs running earlier versions of OSes like Windows Server 2003 have smaller database sizes than one running a later version like Windows Server 2008 R2.
+The DC having features like Active Directory REcycle Bin or Credential Roaming enabled can also affect database size.

 > [!NOTE]
 >
->- For new environments, notice that the estimates in Growth Estimates for Active Directory Users and Organizational Units indicate that 100,000 users (in the same domain) consume about 450 MB of space.
-Please note that the attributes populated can have a huge impact on the total amount.
-Attributes will be populated on many objects by both third-party and Microsoft products, including Microsoft Exchange Server and Lync.
-An evaluation based on the portfolio of the products in the environment is preferred, but the exercise of detailing out the math and testing for precise estimates for all but the largest environments may not actually be worth significant time and effort.
+> - For new environments, remember that 100,000 users in the same domain consume about 450 MB of space.
+The attributes you populate can have a huge impact on the total amount of space consumed.
+Attributes are populated by many objects from both third-party and Microsoft products, including Microsoft Exchange Server and Lync.
+As a result, we recommend you evaluate based on the environment's product portfolio.
+However, you should also keep in mind that doing the math and testing for precise estimates for all but the largest environments may not be worth significant time or effort.
->- Ensure that 110% of the NTDS.dit size is available as free space in order to enable offline defrag, and plan for growth over a three to five year hardware lifespan.
-Given how cheap storage is, estimating storage at 300% the size of the DIT as storage allocation is safe to accommodate growth and the potential need for offline defrag.
+> - Make sure the free space you have available is 110% of the NTDS.dit size to enable offline defrag.
+This free space also lets you plan for growth over the server's three to five year hardware lifespan.
+If you have the storage for it, allocating enough free space to equal 300% of the DIT for storage is a safe way to accommodate growth and defragging.

 #### Virtualization considerations for storage

-In a scenario where multiple Virtual Hard Disk (VHD) files are being allocated on a single volume use a fixed sized disk of at least 210% (100% of the DIT + 110% free space) the size of the DIT to ensure that there is adequate space reserved.
+In scenarios where you allocate multiple Virtual Hard Disk (VHD) files to a single volume, you should use a fixed state disk of at least 210% the size of the DIT (100% of the DIT + 110% free space) to ensure you have enough space reserved for your needs.

-#### Calculation summary example
+#### Storage calculation summary example

+The following table lists the values you'd use to estimate the space requirements for a hypothetical storage scenario.

 | Data collected from evaluation phase | Size |
 |--|--|